BAndresen/instructor_assistant/README.md

 <br>

 ### Choose PDF Save Path
-By default the Student Record Files will be saved to the users desktop and generated everytime the `Generate PDF` button is pressed.
+By default the Student Record Files will be saved to the users desktop and generated every time the `Generate PDF` button is pressed.
 To change the desired location select the Edit > Choose PDF Save Path Button to set a new save path.

 ### Importing Student Information